swapnil712/sodari/README.md

 ## Components

-> All components are **default exports** unless noted as a named export.
-Import paths below assume the published package root; adjust if you re-export from a different entry point.
+> All components are imported as named exports from the package root, e.g. `import { Button } from "sodari"`.

 ### Icon